 In 2016, we funded over $3.5 million in grants to 190 organizations in 62 countries.
-We expanded our Intersex Human Rights Fund, engaging new donors and growing a cohort of groups funded for the first time; we exceeded the $20 million goal for Fueling the Frontlines; we held two CommsLabs gatherings, first in Kenya and later in South Africa, where we began prioritizing healing justice.
+We expanded our Intersex Human Rights Fund, engaging new donors and growing a cohort of groups funded for the first time; we exceeded the $20 million goal for Fueling the Frontlines; we held two CommsLabs gatherings, most recently in South Africa, where we began prioritizing healing justice.
 We welcomed new organizations into our fierce network of activists and we continued to support those who’ve been fighting with a vengeance.
 In Sri Lanka, Venasa Transgender Network works to reduce the number of human rights violations faced by transmasculine people.
 In New York, Audre Lorde Project builds leadership and political strategies for LGBTQ people of color.

 In our 2016 Annual Report’s pages, we’ve shared how we have and will continue to power forward.
 Thanks to the unwavering support from donors, artists, and activists like yourself, Astraea has continued to exist in order to resist.